 Support for our current students is a top priority for Union and takes three main forms – one involving fellow students and the other two, staff.

 Like students in other Schools at Queen’s, every undergraduate Theology student is assigned to a personal tutor.
-Your personal tutor is the member of College Faculty who will meet you at first–year induction and take a personal interest in you throughout your studies, inviting you for a chat on a regular basis.
+Your personal tutor is the member of College Faculty who will meet you at your induction and take a personal interest in you throughout your studies, inviting you for a chat on a regular basis.
 With or from your tutor you can (for example):

 Your personal tutor is available during office hours, contactable by email otherwise and always ready to help you if you need something.